SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction

 Interaction between the SN ejecta and CSM can also influence the early-time light-curve evolution \citep{Morozova2018}.

-Some SNe IIb are observed to have double-peaked light curves, with rapidly-fading luminosities during the first several days after explosion before the radioactive decay of $^{56}$Ni synthesized during the explosion causes a re-brightening that lasts for several weeks.
+Some SNe IIb are observed to have double-peaked light curves, with rapidly fading luminosities during the first several days after explosion before the radioactive decay of $^{56}$Ni synthesized during the explosion causes a rebrightening that lasts for several weeks.
 The early-time emission is thought to be the cooling of the extended envelope of the progenitor star that is heated by the SN shock \citep{Soderberg2012}.
-This shock-cooling emission (SCE) has only been extensively observed in a handful of cases, including SN\,1993J \citep[e.g.,][]{Woosley1994,Richmond1994}, SN\,2011dh \citep[e.g.,][]{Arcavi2011,Ergon2014}, SN2013\,df \citep[e.g.,][]{MG2014,VD2014}, SN\,2016gkg \citep{Arcavi2017}, SN\,2017jgh \citep{Armstrong2021}, and ZTF18aalrxas \citep{Fremling2019}, among others.
-Most of these objects are nearby and had follow-up observations scheduled hours after explosion, which proved crucial to observing the rapidly-evolving SCE.
+This shock-cooling emission (SCE) has only been extensively observed in a handful of cases, including SN\,1993J \citep[e.g.,][]{Richmond1994,Woosley1994}, SN\,2011dh \citep[e.g.,][]{Arcavi2011,Ergon2014}, SN\,2013df \citep[e.g.,][]{MG2014,VD2014}, SN\,2016gkg \citep{Arcavi2017}, SN\,2017jgh \citep{Armstrong2021}, and ZTF18aalrxas \citep{Fremling2019}, among others.
+Most of these objects are nearby and have had follow-up observations scheduled hours after explosion, which proved crucial to observing the rapidly evolving SCE.
 These studies have found that SNe IIb are consistent with the explosions of stars with extended outer envelopes, with the duration of the SCE dependent on the extent of this envelope \citep{Soderberg2012}.